-The conference kicked off with the Garter Opening Keynote on ‘Make the Difference’.
-During the session, leading Gartner analysts Mary Mesaglio, Daniel Sanchez-Reina and Ed Gabrys shared how CIOs and IT Executives can take current challenges and risks, and turn them into opportunities.
+The conference kicked off with the Gartner Opening Keynote on ‘Make the Difference’. * During the session, Gartner analysts Mary Mesaglio, Daniel Sanchez-Reina and Ed Gabrys shared that the executive challenge is how CIOs and IT Executives can turn risks into business opportunities while dealing with significant uncertainty and resource constraints.

 Thus, one of the key things CIOs and IT Executives can do to ‘meet the moment and make the difference’ is empower their own organization with the right tools and technologies to innovate and make impacts - and to do this right now.

 We think events like the Gartner IT Symposium/Xpo™ make it undeniable: IT leaders are under increasing pressure to support changing needs, meet client expectations, and stay ahead of competition.
 For this, we believe organizations require tooling which optimize internal processes and elevate client services.
 These applications have to be fit for complex and rapidly changing business landscapes, and need to be delivered quickly.

 What happens when business needs keep growing but these requests end up on ever-growing backlogs due to over-burdened IT departments?
 Employees start to build and implement tools under the radar of IT: Shadow IT.

 CIOs and IT executives thus face the challenge of: